gyulanemeth/bluefox.email/posts/why-gmail-flags-shortened-links-as-suspicious.md

 published: 2026-02-09
 sidebar: false
 ---
-# Why Gmail Flags Shortened Links as Suspicious
+# Why Shortened Links Send Your Emails to Spam

-**Our emails are landing in spam**.
+**Our emails are landing in spam, why?**

 So, something very interesting happened recently.
 One of our team members was writing a monthly newsletter email, and now, since we are publishing content to YouTube regularly, he decided to share it in our newsletter.
 So he copied the link from YouTube and pasted it into the email and sent the draft.
 Guess what happened?
 The email went to spam.

 ![Email in Spam Folder](./why-gmail-hate-link-shortners/spam.webp)